ctreffs/SwiftAssimp/README.md

 Depending on your assimp version run the following command in your Terminal:

-- `brew info assimp` gives you the currently installed assimp version.
+- print the currently installed assimp version: `printBrewAssimpVersion`
-- version 5.0.0:  `make copyMacPkgConfig500`
+    - for version 5.0.0:  `make copyMacPkgConfig500`
-- version 5.0.1:  `make copyMacPkgConfig501`
+    - for version 5.0.1:  `make copyMacPkgConfig501`

 This will copy a corrected pkg-config file to the appropriate library location.
 You will need to repeat this step when updating assimp via homebrew until a fix is provided by the assimp developers.
+Be sure to close Xcode before retrying to build.

 ## 📝 Code Example